 Kit McCulloughLecturer in Architecture

 Kit Krankel McCullough is an architectural and urban designer and consultant to cities, institutions, developers, neighborhood and merchant groups around the country.
-Through her urban design practice and teaching she advocates the revitalization of our city centers as vibrant mixed-use districts, the preservation of their historic assets, and the enhancement of a sense of place.
-At the University of Michigan, Ms. McCullough teaches courses on urban design and real estate development, including an urban design studio and seminars on the practices of urban design, real estate development, and the design of the American city.
+Through her urban design practice and teaching Kit advocates for equitable and socially just development, healthy and sustainable environments, strong communities, and cities that promote wellbeing and happiness.
+At the University of Michigan, Kit teaches courses on urban design and real estate development, design studios on housing and neighborhood development, and seminars on transportation and urban economics.

-In her current practice, Ms. McCullough has developed strategies toward economic and environmental sustainability at a range of scales, from individual properties to entire regions; and for a range of clients, including cities, institutions, developers, and neighborhood groups.
-She has also participated on Sustainable Design Assistance Teams around the country for the American Institute of Architects.
-Recent projects have included a redevelopment plan for the C.S.
-Mott Foundation for their properties in downtown Flint, Michigan, as a means to help catalyze a regional economic strategy; regional strategies for more sustainable development in Tucson; a plan for the redevelopment of an industrial corridor in Oklahoma City as a mixed-use district focused on eco-industries; and an economic development strategy for Forest City, North Carolina, that capitalizes on the town's traditional urbanism and heritage.
+In her current practice, Kit has developed strategies toward economic and environmental sustainability at a range of scales, from individual properties to entire regions; and for a range of clients, including cities, institutions, developers, and neighborhood groups.
+Her projects have included a redevelopment plan for the C.S.
+Mott Foundation for their properties in downtown Flint, Michigan, as a means to help catalyze a regional economic strategy; regional strategies for more sustainable development in Tucson; a plan for the redevelopment of an industrial corridor in Oklahoma City as a mixed-use district focused on eco-industries; and an economic development strategy for Forest City, North Carolina, that capitalizes on the town’s traditional urbanism and heritage.